istio/istio.io/content/docs/reference/config/policy-and-telemetry/attribute-vocabulary/index.md

 | `check.cache_hit` | boolean | Indicates whether Mixer check call hits local cache. | |
 | `quota.cache_hit` | boolean | Indicates whether Mixer quota call hits local cache. | |

-## Operate timestamp attributes
+## How to use timestamp attributes

-When operating with timestamp attributes, you can use `timestamp` function defined in [CEXL](/docs/reference/config/policy-and-telemetry/expression-language/) to construct expression, which converts a textual timestamp in RFC 3339 format into the `TIMESTAMP` type.
-Here are several example expressions: `request.time | timestamp("2018-01-01T22:08:41+00:00")`, `response.time > timestamp(2020-02-29T00:00:00-08:00)`.
-When using [`mixc`](/docs/reference/commands/mixc/) to make calls into mixer, timestamp attributes should also be passed as texture timestamp in RFC 3339 format.
+When operating with timestamp attributes, you can use `timestamp` function defined in [CEXL](/docs/reference/config/policy-and-telemetry/expression-language/) to convert a textual timestamp in RFC 3339 format into the `TIMESTAMP` type, for example: `request.time | timestamp("2018-01-01T22:08:41+00:00")`, `response.time > timestamp(2020-02-29T00:00:00-08:00)`.